Chootin/ChEdit/README.md

 A star next to the file path indicates there are unsaved changes

 # Plans
+Add space between the text area and line numbers

 Shift + arrow keys to select test

 Copy/paste selected text